 When compared with other activities like cycling and running, swimming offers multiple benefits.
 It targets the whole body and involves muscles that are under-used during everyday activity.
-The combination of cardiovascular and resistance elements builds a strong, healthy physique and provide an excellent all-round workout.
+The combination of cardio and resistance elements provide an excellent all-round workout.

 4. Torching Body Fat

-Swimming for 1 hour can typically burn around 500-700 calories, similar to a 1-hour run at a challenging pace, I know what I’d rather be doing, swimming!
-Regular swimming burns through calories like a sports car burns through petrol, hence the reason why hunger levels are usually very high right after jumping out of the pool, metabolism is through the roof.
-We’ve heard about the insane diets of Olympic swimmers, often consuming up to 10,000 calories per day to fuel their training.
+Swimming for 1 hour can typically burn around 500-700 calories, similar to a 1-hour run at a challenging pace, hence the reason why hunger levels are usually very high right after jumping out of the pool, metabolism is through the roof.
+Olympic swimmers often consume up to 10,000 calories per day to fuel their training. to put that in perspective, it’s 4 or 5 times more than the average person.
 The majority of us don’t need to swim for four hours a day, but we can reap the rewards of good calorie blasting workout.

 Back problems are becoming more frequent, especially later in life.
-We are a generation of ‘sitters’.
-At school, at work, and at home we spend lots of time sitting down, we often slouch with poor posture and without engaging our core.
-Swimming encourages correct posture, similar to gymnastics.
+We’re a generation of ‘sitters’ we sit at school, then at work, then at home, we spend lots of time sitting, often slouched with poor posture.
+Swimming encourages correct posture and core engagement, similar to gymnastics.

 Improving your posture can have a profound effect on your physiology.
 If you stand up straight, pull your shoulders back and breathe deeply, your brain will get a message to become alert, vital and resourceful. – Tony Robbins Unlimited Power

 During swimming the muscles become very warm, especially if swimming in a heated pool.
 The water offers buoyancy to the body and reduces impact on the bones and joints.
 Swimming often involves a full range of motion which stretches the muscles and improves overall flexibility.